 Historically, there has been a perception that engineering is a man’s job meaning the drive for equality and diversity within this field is high.
-Nisha’s organisation is seen as progressive and innovative,as it is recruiting and promoting more and more women every year.
+Nisha’s organisation is progressive and innovative, as it is recruiting and promoting more and more women every year.

-So, why should we care and what are the benefits?
+Why should we care about Equality Diversity and Inclusion and what are the benefits?

 There are three key groups of reasons why equality, diversity and inclusion are important to an organisation: